Sound healing ceremony soothes the senses

-The Yadkin Valley is quickly becoming a place for music lovers with the reopening of the Reeves Theater.
-Music of a different sort could be heard last night at the Foothills Arts Council with a unique sound healing event featuring Alexander Tuttle.
+ELKIN — The Yadkin Valley is quickly becoming a place for music lovers with the reopening of the Reeves Theater as well as events held at the Yadkin Cultural Arts Center.
+Music of a different sort could be heard Thursday night at the Foothills Arts Council with a unique sound healing event featuring Alexander Tuttle.

 Tuttle has studied with various teachers with interests ranging from ancient shamanistic sound healing to modern day scientific approaches to sound and energy.
 He lead a sound healing group meditation using a variety of unusual instruments such as crystal bowls, Native American flutes, a didgeridoo and more.